Central limit theorem and influence function for the MCD estimators at general multivariate distributions: Existence and characterization of an MCD-functional

-\end{prop} Proposition~\ref{prop:boundedsupp} illustrates the general heuristic that if $\phi$ has $P_t$-mass far away from $T_t(\phi)$, then moving this mass closer towards $T_t(\phi)$ will decrease the determinant of the covariance matrix.
-Together with Proposition~\ref{prop:smalleig} this establishes the existence of at least one MCD functional for the probability measure $P_0$.
-Moreover, if $P_t\to P_0$ weakly, then at least one MCD functional exists for $P_t$ for sufficiently large~$t$. \begin{theorem} Suppose $P_0$ satisfies \eqref{eq:hyperprop} and let $P_t\to P_0$ weakly.
-Then there exists $R>0$ and $t_0\geq 1$, such that for $t=0$ and $t\geq t_0$, there exists $\phi_t\in K_t^R(\gamma)$, which minimizes $\mathrm{det}(C_t(\phi))$ over $K_t(\gamma)$. \end{theorem} In the remainder of this section, we provide a characterization of a minimizing $\phi$, which includes a separating ellipsoid property for the MCD functional.
-A similar result has been obtained in~\cite{butlerdaviesjuhn93} for the empirical measure and in~\cite{crouxhaesbroeck99} for single-point perturbations of distributions with a unimodal elliptically contoured density.
-We will denote the interior of a set $E$ by~$E^\circ$, and the (topological) boundary by~$\partial E$. \begin{theorem} Let $\phi\in K_P(\gamma)$ be such that $(T_P(\phi),C_P(\phi))$ is an MCD functional at $P$ and let $E_P(\phi)=E(T_P(\phi),C_P(\phi),r_P(\phi))$ be the corresponding minimizing ellipsoid.
-Then
+Proposition \ref{prop:boundedsupp} illustrates the general heuristic that if $\phi$ has $P_t$-mass far away from~$T_t(\phi)$, then moving this mass closer towards $T_t(\phi)$ will decrease the determinant of the covariance matrix.
+Together with Proposition \ref{prop:smalleig} this establishes the existence of at least one MCD functional for the probability measure $P_0$.
+Moreover, if $P_t\to P_0$ weakly, then at least one MCD functional exists for $P_t$ for sufficiently large $t$.